-There is a growing chorus of health experts and doctors who claim that diets high in sugar, especially added sugar, are dangerous.
+There is a growing chorus of health experts and doctors who believe diets high in sugar, especially added sugar, are dangerous.
 This study, published in the JAMA Internal Medicine found a significant increase in cardiovascular disease and mortality in people who consumed high sugar diets.

 Over the course of the 15-year study, participants who took in 25% or more of their daily calories as sugar were more than twice as likely to die from heart disease as those whose diets included less than 10% added sugar.

-Refined sugar, sucrose, is a combination of glucose and fructose.
-Glucose can cause problems, but every part of our body uses it for energy.
-This is not the case with fructose, which can only be processed by the liver.
+Refined sugar, or sucrose, is a combination of glucose and fructose.
+Elevated blood glucose levels can cause problems, in fact it’s a hallmark of type 2 diabetes, but every part of our body uses it for energy.
+This is not the case with fructose, which can only be metabolized by the liver.
 Consumed in large quantities, fructose can wreak havoc on our bodies, yet it’s become a common additive in a number of foods where you wouldn’t expect to find it.
+F1

 Added sugar means added fructose.

 We’ve created cheap, synthetic, corn based fructose for use…everywhere.
-It’s called high fructose corn syrup, it features even more fructose than does natural sugar, and it is bad news.
+It’s called high fructose corn syrup, features more fructose than does natural sugar, and it is bad news.